Our 8 top strategies to manage Sleep Regressions

 Ask for help

-It’s very difficult during a sleep regression, even for us sleep consultants, but my key advice is to try and not introduce sleep habits that you don’t want in the long-term.
-Sleep regressions are a short term issue, and whilst it is difficult, it will pass so try to be consistent in what you are doing.
+It’s very difficult during a sleep regression, even for us sleep consultants, but our key advice is to try and maintain health sleep habits that you want in the long-term.
+Sleep regressions are a short term issue, and whilst it is difficult, it will pass so try to be consistent in what you are doing IF it’s previously been working for you.

 DON’T BE AFRAID TO SEEK HELP FROM A SLEEP CONSULTANT

-If you feel like the sleep regression has passed and it’s now a different issue impacting your child’s sleep – maybe they need to be fed or rocked to sleep – my online courses will help your child be able to fall asleep independently in just 10 days with my gentle sleep training method.
+If you feel like the baby sleep regression has passed and it’s now a different issue impacting your child’s sleep – maybe they need to be fed or rocked to sleep – our Online Sleep Plans will help your child be able to fall asleep independently in just 12-14 days with our gentle sleep training method Comforting Through Change™, a method that’s helped over 5000 families sleep better.